mtdxc/QPlayer/README.md

 # QPlayer
 win32 player base ffmpeg api and duilib

+support dlna render/play with local file or http:// url

 # install
-download shared ffmpeg sdk from http://ffmpeg.zeranoe.com/builds/ to ffmpeg dir

-and then copy skin floder to ffmpeg\bin

-build with vs2015 and enjoy ....
+open QPlayer.sln with vs2013,  build and enjoy ....

+bin output in ffmpeg/bin, just copy this dir to dist